denzworks/denzworks/README.md

 ## About Me

 I am a software developer focused on building efficient and production-ready software solutions.
+In addition to backend development and automation systems, I have experience in digital design, user interfaces, and visual identity creation, allowing me to approach projects from both technical and design perspectives.

 My primary interests include: